pedroksl/AdvancedAE/src/main/resources/assets/advanced_ae/ae2guide/aae_intro/throughput_monitor.md

 *   Right-click with an item or double-right-click with a fluid container to set the monitor to that item/fluid.
 *   Right-click with an empty hand to clear the monitor.
 *   Shift-right-click with an empty hand to lock the monitor.

+## Throughput Monitor Configurator

+<ItemImage id="advanced_ae:throughput_monitor_configurator" scale="4"></ItemImage>

+The Throughput monitor configurator is a tool that can be used to change the presented data.
+Right-clicking a monitor with one in hand will cycle between three options:

+* Items per tick
+* Items per second
+* Items per minute

+Note: It may take some time before the readings stabilize when changing the modes, so don't trust initial values!